trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 The responses consist of 3 parts:

 - The timestamp at which the response was created
-- Information about the query (search value to look up the stop, which time was requested)
+- Information about the query (search value, which time was requested)
-- Information about the stops included in the response
+- Information about the stop groups included in the response

 Precise technical documentation is available in the form of an OpenAPI specification on the bottom of this page.

-{{% note %}} Note that the actual responses contain more entries and stops - we removed some from this example response since it's only meant to show the structure of the response. {{% /note %}}
+{{% note %}} Note that the actual responses contain more entries - we removed some from this example response since it's only meant to show the structure of the response. {{% /note %}}

-{{% tabs %}} {{% tab "List stops by name" %}}
+{{% tabs %}} {{% tab "List stop groups by name" %}}

 ```json
 {